 After closure, you can conduct a post-implementation project review (sometimes called a ‘postmortem’ meeting).
 This is an opportunity to evaluate what worked well and what didn’t.
 Understanding failures, if any, can help you learn lessons and improve future projects.

-No-code solutions offers many advantages across the five phases of project management.
+No-code solutions offer many advantages across the five phases of project management.
 During the initiation phase, no-code tools enable rapid prototyping, allowing stakeholders to quickly create prototypes and visualize their ideas before significantly investing time and resources.
-Additionally, no-code development facilitates early user involvement, providing a platform for gathering feedback and refining project requirements, ensuring alignment with user needs immediately.

 In the present day, cloud-based project management software is a common method of storing all project-related documents.